aaronucsd/simple-todo-app/README.md

 Time spent: 7 hours spent in total

+Quick checkout and run:
+1) Clone this app as git clone.
+2) Open Android Studio and do an import of this app.
+3) on Menu Run > Run 'app'.
+4) wait for ToDo app to come up or go to 'apps' and click 'Simple Todo' app to run it.

 Quick manual notes of app usage:
 1) Enter item in the input field (Enter a new item) and click 'Add Item' button To add item to list.
 2) Click and hold on any item form the list to remove it from the list.